DillonAd/DillonAd.github.io/_posts/2019-04-26-Breaking-Down-The-Dockerfile.md

   - Image?
     - The image is a snapshot of the application or workload that is described in the Dockerfile.
 This will be the basis for the container.
   - Container?
-    - The container is the execution of the image snapshot.
-The Docker website says a container is "a standardized unit of software".
+    - The Docker website says a container is "a standardized unit of software".
+Personally I think of the container as the execution of the image snapshot.

 Lets get started!